MikeHankinson/Credit_Risk_Analysis/README.md

 5. Logistic Regression using **Balanced Random Forest Classifier**
 6. Logistic Regression using **Easy Ensemble Classifier**

+The model included nearly 100 features while predicting the loan status (target) as either high or low risk.

+Models are graded upon accuracy, precision and recall.
+- accuracy: The raio of correct number of predictions to total number of predictions.
+- precision: The ratio of what was accurately predicted as true to the total that were actually true.
+Measure of reliability of a classification.
+- sensitivity (recall): The ratio of true positives to true postives and false negatives.
+Provides a measure of how many trues were correctly diagnosed.

 The analysis was completed in two python files; [credit_risk_ensemble](credit_risk_ensemble.ipynb) and [credit_risk_resampling](credit_risk_resampling.ipynb)

 ## Results